Scrivito/scrivito-neoletter-form-widgets/readme.md

 - Input type: Choose the input type for conditional selection including radio buttons or dropdowns.
 - Label: Set the label for the conditional container.
+- Alignment: Aligns the widget.
+Enabled only for radio buttons.
+Not available for conditional dropdowns.
 - Conditions: Define conditions that determine which content is shown.
 - Field name: Define the field name for the conditional container.
 - Mandatory: Indicates whether the conditional container is required.